jbutcher21/aiclass/docs/senzing_entity_spec.md

 #### **Mapping Guidance (for Feature: TRUSTED_ID)**

 * Trusted IDs are primarily used to manually force records together or apart as described here … [https://senzing.zendesk.com/hc/en-us/articles/360023523354-How-to-force-records-togetheror-apart](https://senzing.zendesk.com/hc/en-us/articles/360023523354-How-to-force-records-together-or-apart)

-## Identifiers issued by organizations

-The following identifiers have been added over time and should also be mapped if available.

 ### Feature: ACCOUNT